 One thing to be aware of: the tiny circular needles have very small tips.
 Some knitters have reported that these small circular needles make their hands feel cramped.
 This isn’t something I’ve experienced, but I also have small hands generally.
 For me, tiny needles were a little bit of an adjustment.
 Once I got the hang of them, however, my hands felt just fine.

 I use the 9″ circular steel needles from ChiaoGoo.
+(This is an affiliate link, which means if you choose to buy something through those links, I’ll receive a small commission at no extra cost to you.
+I will always identify affiliate links for you.
+Thanks for supporting my work!)
 They’re great little needles, and I have them in several sizes now.

 Why I Still Love Double-Pointed Needles for Knitting Socks